-To receive academic accommodations and support services from Disability Services, you must first register with our office by providing current documentation submitted by a licensed or certified diagnostician or medical professional.
+To receive academic accommodations and support services through the Office of Disability Services, you must first register with our office by providing current documentation submitted by a licensed or certified diagnostician or medical professional.
 This documentation must be a comprehensive assessment including recommendations, rationale for accommodations, and recommendations for treatment.
 Please also include your high school accommodation plan, as well as confirmation of accommodations used with SAT or ACT (if applicable).
 The office will review submitted documentation within five business days.

-We reserve the right to request additional information, should the documentation provided be insufficient in diagnosing and describing the disability or in providing enough information to determine academic accommodations.
-We are not responsible for ensuring academic accommodations for students who identify themselves only to faculty and not directly through Disability Services.
+We reserve the right to request additional information should the documentation provided be insufficient in diagnosing and describing the disability or in providing enough information to determine academic accommodations.
+We are not responsible for ensuring academic accommodations for students who identify themselves only to faculty and not directly through the Office of Disability Services.

 Requirements and general guidelines for providing documentation are listed below.